rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Perhaps we shouldn't dignify millennialism as a theological category.
 E.g., we don't call Calvinists "aArminians", nor do we refer to Augustine as "aPelagian", and we never refer to Orthodox Christian doctrine as "aNestorian" or "aArian".

-Am amillenium view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.
+An amillenium view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.